AaryaBhanderi/Summer-internship-2025_D23IT160/README.md

 Day 14

 I tested the site like a user.
 I clicked all buttons, tested the forms, and fixed small layout issues and bugs.

+Day 15

+I worked on improving the backend.
+I made sure /movies and /movies/:id APIs return correct data by reading from the JSON file.